A Prayer for 2026: Surrender, Guidance, and Grace

 “No, thank you,” he smiled.
 “How is your dad?” he asked.

-“Well,” answered Kimberly, “he wasn’t eating, but now Mom says he’s able to eat a bowl of oatmeal.
+“Well,” answered Kimberly, “he wasn’t able to eat much, but now Mom says he’s able to eat a whole bowl of oatmeal.
 You know the cancer has taken a toll,” Kimberly continued as she sat down at the table with him.

 He placed his wrinkled hand gently upon hers.
 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.
 This is a tough time for you and your family, but I pray you have peace in the midst of it all.
 And I am glad your dad is able to eat again.
 Healing is the children’s bread.”